Frutigen, a town full of Christians

 Does it show in the atmosphere of the town that so many locals have a committed Christian faith?

-I posed the question to friends over raclette (a typical Swiss cheese and potato dish) in a nice July evening, and their answer was not so obvious.
+I posed the question to friends over raclette (a typical Swiss cheese and potato dish) in a nice summer evening, and their answer was not so obvious.
 For decades, the diversity of theological backgrounds had led to difficult relationships between families who may have agreed in their adherence to the Bible but disagreed in their interpretation of certain issues and their application to church life.
 Tensions had even carried over into subsequent generations, in some cases creating hurt and mistrust between churches.

 This, in a place that is known for sending missionaries to other parts of the world and for translating and distributing Christian materials to under-resourced areas of Europe.